davxy/datawok-posts/posts/zk-proof.md

-The following `ZK` protocol has been introduced by the *Oded Goldreich*, *Silvio Micali* and *Avi Wigderson* in the *"All Languages in NP Have Zero-Knowledge Proof Systems"*[GMW2] paper and allows proving that we know such mapping.
+The following `ZK` protocol has been introduced by the *Oded Goldreich*, *Silvio Micali* and *Avi Wigderson* in the *"All Languages in NP Have Zero-Knowledge Proof Systems"*[GMW] paper and allows proving that we know such mapping.

 Protocol:
 1. Peggy selects a random bit `p ∈ {0,1}`, a random permutation `πₓ` and sends